mathworks-ref-arch/matlab-dockerfile/README.md

 ```

 #### Build an Image with a specific set of products
-For example, to build an image with MATLAB and Simulink, use this command.
+For example, to build an image with MATLAB and Simulink&reg;, use this command.
 ```bash
 docker build --build-arg MATLAB_PRODUCT_LIST='MATLAB Simulink' -t matlab:r2023b .
 ```